 Reading time ( words)

 When I found out about FineLine Global I could not wait to have a talk with them.
 I have talked with a lot of companies over the past few years and some of them were brokers, but none of them had the global reach or diversity of this company.
 With locations all over the world and technology offerings covering all technologies, I wanted to see for myself what this “broker on steroids” was all about—how they got started and how they grew.
-So recently I was delighted to have have a conversation recently with Eli Ikan, Fineline Global’s General Manager.
+So I was delighted to have a conversation with Eli Ikan, Fineline Global’s General Manager.

 Dan: Eli, thanks for giving me the opportunity to learn more about your company.